javbotero/Outer-Coast/_includes/apply-year.md

 **Mail-In Application**

 In addition to the online application above, Outer Coast offers the option for students to mail in their application.
-If you would like to apply to the Year by mail, you may print a Summer Seminar application [here](https://drive.google.com/file/d/1I96R_4cjjEVdFsBUQ68Y3GwuJsh0JXDM/view) or a Fall & Spring Semesters application [here](https://drive.google.com/file/d/17XBVrao4SEbOtfgurwFTTvkXW1ZBGF1o/view).
-Applications should be mailed to Outer Coast at PO Box 6573 Sitka, AK 99835 and postmarked by the application deadline.
+If you would like to apply to the Year by mail, you may print an application application [here](https://drive.google.com/file/d/17XBVrao4SEbOtfgurwFTTvkXW1ZBGF1o/view).
+Applications should be mailed to Outer Coast at PO Box 6573 Sitka, AK 99835.